lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 third party libraries as we have no direct control over those libraries and any custom annotations would have to be re-applied with future MSL version releases.
-Because of this, to the extent possible, it may be better to use custom annotations as a "last resort" or for something very specific to the MBL/OpenStudio/SOEP coupling.
+Because of this, to the extent possible, it may be better to use custom annotations as a last resort or for something very specific to the MBL/OpenStudio/SOEP coupling.

+.. todo:: Let's discuss re custom annotation.
+          I think they are only needed for the MBL, not the MSL.

 Proposed Workflow, Process, and Toolchain
 """""""""""""""""""""""""""""""""""""""""

+.. todo:: Let's discuss re custom annotation.
+          I think we can remove the MSL from below.

 We propose to build a stand-alone batch-process program that will transform any Modelica input file or library (specifically, the Modelica Buildings Library in